Go to Reviews.org US Edition

 Another big omission is the lack of any rating/review system being displayed on each TV show/ movie page.
 Netflix champions their own user rating system while other streaming services have opted to display the IMDB score, which do vary in usefulness and objectivity but at least there’s something up there.
 If you’re a consumer usually curious to see how a new TV show or movie has fared with critics and fans, this feature might massively irk you as it did me.
 And having to go and search up the reviews for your next binge-watchable film on Google yourself is not very comprehensive of Apple TV Plus and simply wasting your time.

 Apple TV+ accessibility features

 If you’re watching Apple TV Plus on an Apple device, you’ll already get access to in-built accessibility features that you can play around with in your settings, including for audio descriptions, subtitles and closed captioning.
 On both the Apple TV Plus app and via web browser, you’ll see which TV shows and movies have descriptive audio and closed captions available.
 Currently, most original titles have these features available.

 Apple TV Plus has a pretty standard audio description function on offer.
 There’s nothing major to complain about here, although there’s no in-built option for voice customisation.
 Using Apple’s VoiceOver function available on all Apple devices, you’ll be able to choose from a selection of voices, modify the speech rate, verbosity and pronunciation and opt to activate braille support if needed (using the iPhone’s haptic feedback).

 Subtitles and closed captions

-With Apple’s closed captions feature, there are several caption styles to pick from and in several languages (currently only available in English and Bahasa Indonesia for the Australian version).
+With Apple’s closed captions feature, there are several caption styles to pick from and in several languages.
 In your Apple device settings, there’s more room to create your own caption style and customise font, background and text elements.